stroiman/go-dom/README_FEATURE_LIST.md

 ### execution

-Scripts are executed while during DOM construction, so only already constructed elements are accessible.
-But the entire response body has already been processed, so implementing `document.write` wouldn't be possible without a complete rewrite of the HTML parser.
+Scripts are executed while _during_ DOM construction as it should, But the entire response body has already been processed, so implementing `document.write` wouldn't be possible without a complete rewrite of the HTML parser.

 > [!NOTE]
 >